Dr. Robin Davis

 Dr. Robin Davis is a true “Practitioner Educator."
 She believes in lifelong learning and challenges her students to learn one new thing each day.

-Robin R. Davis, Ph.D. is an Assistant Professor of Management & Director of the Center for Entrepreneurship in the School of Business at Claflin University.
+Robin R. Davis, Ph.D. is an Associate Professor of Management & Director of the Center for Entrepreneurship in the School of Business at Claflin University.
 She is the former Executive Director of the Rural Crossroads Institute (RCI).
 Rural Crossroads Institute originated as a non-profit organization and the mission was primarily directed to rural communities in South Carolina; in order to allow RCI personnel, local leaders and SC Department of Commerce personnel to work collaboratively to implement best practices and share solutions by promoting economic development and growth.
 Dr. Davis also worked at the SC Department of Commerce as an Economic Development Manager for many years.

 Dr. Davis have instructed students in the areas of Business Research, Consumer Behavior, Entrepreneurship, Human Resources, Leadership, Management, Marketing, Organizational Behavior, Retailing and International Business.